kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Strategy

 he strategy pattern is a design pattern that allows a set of similar algorithms to be defined and encapsulated in their own classes.<br>
-The algorithm to be used for a particular purpose may then be selected at run-time according to your requirements.<br><br>
+The algorithm to be used for a particular purpose may then be selected at run-time according to your requirements.
 #### Structure
 * IStartegy(::calculation) -> Algorithm1
 * IStartegy(::calculation) -> Algorithm2